lowkaihan/guessing-game/README.md

 Project Title: The Guessing Game
-Number of lines in guessinggame.sh:
+Number of lines in guessinggame.sh:40

-40
-The date and time in which the makefile was run:
-Wed Jun 16 14:28:59 +08 2021
+The date and time in which the makefile was run:Wed Jun 16 14:46:14 +08 2021